awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-security-permission.md

 ## Permissions Required to Use the Amazon SageMaker Ground Truth Console<a name="sms-security-permission-console-access"></a>

-To access the Amazon SageMaker console, you must have a minimum set of permissions\.
+To access the SageMaker console, you must have a minimum set of permissions\.
 To use the Ground Truth console, you need to grant permissions for additional resources\.
 Speciﬁcally, the console needs permissions for the AWS Marketplace to view subscriptions, Amazon S3 actions for access to your input and output ﬁles\.
 Amazon Cognito permission is required for initial work team setup\.

-To grant permission to an IAM user or role to use the Ground Truth area of the Amazon SageMaker console to create a labeling job, attach the following policy to the user or role\.
+To grant permission to an IAM user or role to use the Ground Truth area of the SageMaker console to create a labeling job, attach the following policy to the user or role\.

 ```
 {